-When a student reaches five unexcused/unverified truancies, 10 total absences or 10 unexcused tardies, the school will make a referral to the TPU for appropriate actions (see District guidelines).
+When a student reaches five unexcused/unverified truancies or 10 total absences the school will make a referral to the AU for appropriate actions (see District guidelines).
 In order to avoid this eventuality, there are several precautions to take: (1) reinforce being on time and good attendance, (2) call the school each time a student will be late or absent, (3) present any medical documentation to the nurse and/or attendance clerk if illness will be a consistent, foreseeable issue.

-A letter will be sent by the school to the parents/guardians of students who are approaching or pass the midway point for unexcused absences, excused absences and tardys.
-Parent cooperation is of the utmost importance in assuring student success.
+An attendance letter will be sent by the school to the parents/guardians of students who are approaching or pass the midway point for unexcused absences, excused absences and tardys.
+Parent cooperation is of the utmost importance in ensuring student success.